 Another note on using milk paint, keep mixing the paint as you use it.
 Mix, Mix, Mix!
 If you don’t keep mixing the paint, the pigments will start to separate and the color of your paint will change.
 This seems to be an issue for me especially when using any of the green or yellow toned colors.

-I painted on two coats of Miss Mustard Seed Milk Paintin Layla’s Mint (you can see another piece in this color here) and then finished the chest off with a light distressing and Fusion’s Wax Finish.
-I’m not gonna lie, I did not enjoy the process of waxing this chest when I was done.
-I have been painting so much with Fusion (which doesn’t need any wax) that my waxing muscles have gotten a little weak!
-But with milk paint, you have to seal the paint with either a wax or poly, or the finish is very flat and it won’t be as durable as you like.
+I painted on two coats of Miss Mustard Seed Milk Paint in Layla’s Mint (you can see another piece in this color here) and then finished the chest off with a light distressing and a coat of the fantastic MMS Clear Wax.
+With milk paint, you do have to seal the paint with either a wax or poly, or the finish is very flat and it won’t be as durable as you like.

 Here is the lovely after:

 Isn’t that a beautiful color?
 This piece is ready for spring now 🙂

 I forgot to mention that I polished up the original handles too with my favorite metal cleaner–Bar Keeper’s Friend.
 It does an amazing job of cleaning the tarnish off of bronze, copper, stainless steel, you name it.

 Because I sanded the chest before painting it, there wasn’t much chipping at all–just a few little spots here and there.
 But the way the milk paint lays on the wood in thin layers with the pigments slightly separating . . .
 It creates an amazing vintage finish like no other paint really can.

 This post contains links to affiliate programs outside of Lost & Found.
 Links are provided for your convenience and follow all advertising and affiliate link program guidelines.